rust-lang/rust/src/doc/trpl/strings.md

 let greeting = "Hello there."; // greeting: &'static str
 ```

 `"Hello there."` is a string literal and its type is `&'static str`.
-String
+A string
 literal is a string slice that is statically allocated, meaning that it’s saved
 inside our compiled program, and exists for the entire duration it runs.
 The
 `greeting` binding is a reference to this statically allocated string.
 Any